Angami Naga

 The Angamis are a major Naga ethnic group native to the Northeast Indian state of Nagaland.
-They predominantly inhabit the Kohima District, Chümoukedima District and Dimapur District of Nagaland.
-The Angamis are divided into four regions namely Chakhro Angami, Northern Angami, Southern Angami and Western Angami.
+They predominantly inhabit the Kohima District and are also found in Chümoukedima District and Dimapur District of Nagaland.
+There are four regional divisions of the Angamis, namely Chakhro Angami, Northern Angami, Southern Angami and Western Angami.
 The now separated Chakhesangs were previously known as the Eastern Angamis.